Parent

 ....

-concerning California adoption law, and lobby the legislation
+California adoption law, and lobby the legislation throughout the legislative

 ....
 Several bills